As of April 19, 2020

-As COVID-19 updates become world news, you may start to think about buying a life insurance policy or wonder how an outbreak might shape the policy you already have.
+As COVID-19 (often referred to as the coronavirus) updates become world news, you may start to think about buying a life insurance policy or wonder how an outbreak might shape the policy you already have.

 First of all, you aren’t alone.
 Life insurance sales are surging right now as people are thinking: How can I financially prepare myself, and my family, just in case?

-Let’s talk about our most frequently asked questions when in comes to COVID-19, and how they will impact any existing policyholders or new applicants!
+Let’s talk about the most frequently asked questions when it comes to COVID-19, and how they will impact any existing policyholders or new applicants!

-Will I be covered if I die from complications related to COVID-19?
+Will I be covered if I die from complications related to COVID-19 (the coronavirus)?

 Yes, once your life insurance policy is in place, it will pay out for all types of death, including anything related to complications from COVID-19 or any other disease.